“Get a lawyer to look at your contract or beware. Because no company – evil or not – is going to do it for you.”

 - Asset purchase agreements and other business sales: Maybe you’ve worked hard for years to build your business, and now it’s time for you to sell and move on to your next adventure.
 Maybe you are looking to invest in a new company and take it to new heights.
-Either way, it’s important that there be no surprises, before or after closing. [ask LEGAL] can negotiate the terms of the sale, and draft a contract to protect you and your business.
+Either way, it’s important that there be no surprises, before or after closing.
+The Lord Law Firm can negotiate the terms of the sale, and draft a contract to protect you and your business.

 - Leases: Whether you are renting space to others, or renting space from a landlord for your own business, it’s important to understand the terms that apply.
 How long is the rental term and can either party extend that term?
 Will the tenant be required to have a personal guarantor?
 Will the landlord be obligated to mitigate its damages in the event of a default?
 If there is a default, is there any opportunity to cure?
 All of these questions should be answered in your commercial lease, and you should understand all of your rights and responsibilities.

 Get your agreement in writing today.
 Contact us for details.